mleiva182/KmpMyListAnime/README.md

 ## __FEATURES__

-* List of animes on home, see details of each listed one
+* List of animes on home, see details of each listed one, mark as favorite.

 ## __DEVELOPMENT__

-* multiplatform coil, statusbar, navigation, viewmodels, ktor client, room.
+* multiplatform coil, statusbar, navigation, viewmodels, ktor client, room, koin.

 * screens with compose
 * ViewModel and data from api
-* ViewModel UI with StateFlow, navigation
+* ViewModel UI with Flow
-* repository, datasources, room. reactive ui